 Now that you have an understanding of your audiences and how to tailor content effectively for social media, we’ll bring it all together in a fun practice session.
 We’ll use some real-world scenarios to add context through tangible examples related to network members’ work.
 These thought exercises will help you understand why social media matters and how it can fit your unique communications needs.

 Charcoal production, also known as biochar, has been recognized as an emerging technology for fuel mitigation strategies.
-A form of bio-mimicry, biochar production replicates and enhances the role of old growth forest fires that converted 4-6% of the biomass into charcoal.
-This presentation will cover a range of research on the soil, tree response, and forest carbon cycle benefits to help incentivize adoption as a part of fire risk reduction efforts.
-We will also cover research illustrating the role of charcoal in post-fire recovery and soil restoration.
+A form of bio-mimicry, biochar production replicates and enhances the role of old-growth forest fires that converted 4-6% of the biomass into charcoal.
+This presentation covers a range of research on the soil, tree response, and forest carbon cycle benefits to help incentivize adoption as a part of fire risk reduction efforts and illustrates the role of charcoal in post-fire recovery and soil restoration.